Reachability Across the NL/PL Boundary: A Taxonomy-Driven Dataflow Model for LLM-Integrated Applications: Evaluation

 \subsubsection{Error Analysis}

-C+ produces 14 false negatives and 2 false positives.
-Of these, 12 originate in Stage~2: the taxonomy correctly identifies these placeholders as propagating, but the LLM verifier fails to trace indirect data flow through framework abstractions, callback chains, or multi-step pipelines.
-The remaining 2 false negatives originate in Stage~1 as taxonomy labeling errors: the automated labeler assigned \emph{Ignored}, but the placeholder does influence the output through indirect paths (e.g., a system prompt that subtly shapes code generation style).
-The 2 false positives arise when the Stage~2 verifier predicts propagation, but expert reviewers determined the sink is unreachable in practice.
+With the consensus labels, \toolname{} produces 17 false negatives and 17 false positives.
+Most false negatives originate in the code-level analysis step: the taxonomy correctly identifies the placeholder as propagating, but the code-level analysis fails to trace indirect data flow through framework abstractions, callback chains, or multi-step pipelines.
+The remainder are taxonomy labeling errors (e.g., a system prompt labeled \emph{Ignored} that nonetheless shapes generation style).
+False positives arise when the code-level analysis predicts propagation but expert reviewers determined the sink is unreachable in practice.